-The filing requirements for 2019 are almost identical to the filing requirements for 2018.
-Here are the key changes to note for 2019:
+The filing requirements for 2020 are almost identical to the filing requirements for 2019.
+Here are the key changes to note for 2020:

-- Changes in premium rates: - Single-employer plans: The flat-rate premium is \$80 per-participant, up from \$74; the Variable-rate premium is \$43 per \$1,000 of unfunded vested benefits capped at \$541 times the number of participants, up from \$38 per \$1,000 of unfunded vested benefits capped at \$523 times the number of participants. - Multiemployer plans: The flat-rate premium is \$29 per-participant, up from \$28.
-Multiemployer plans do not pay Variable-rate premiums. - We included information about the process by which plan administrators may certify the filing manually instead of electronically.
-See instructions for line 21 of the illustrative form. - We revised the instructions regarding disaster relief to reflect recent changes made to PBGC's practice.
-See "When to File" section and the instructions for line 20 of the illustrative form.
+- Changes in premium rates: - Single-employer plans: The Flat-rate Premium is \$83 per-participant, up from \$80; the Variable-rate Premium is \$45 per \$1,000 of unfunded vested benefits capped at \$561 times the number of participants, up from \$43 per \$1,000 of unfunded vested benefits capped at \$541 times the number of participants. - Multiemployer plans: The Flat-rate Premium is \$30 per-participant, up from \$29.
+Multiemployer plans do not pay Variable-rate Premiums. - Risk transfer activity: We simplified the reporting requirements with respect to lump sum windows and annuity purchases and reinstated the question about lump sum windows for retirees.
+See item 18 of the "Description of Data Elements" section.